jwhite37/csc253Project/REPORT.md

 Analysis of novice programmer mistakes has many facets to it.

-- A large aspect of this analysis is by loookig at mistakes that are common for programmers we can help direct education and training.
+- An overall goal of this analysis is that by looking at mistakes that are common for programmers we can help direct education and training.
 - We can also look at the usefulness of compile and runtime errors messages in a language and see how often the programmer makes the appropriate correction.
+This can lead to potentially more informative errors messages (for instance 'invalid syntax' error messages can be expanded upon to direct the user to the problem).

-In addition to the larger problem, the smallers problems are also interseting to look at.
+In addition to the larger problem, the smaller problems are also interseting to look at.

 - We can do a review of various tools and database systems that are currently available to do this type of work.
 - There is interest for us as a team in exploring Python as a data analysis and web tool.